-5. Authorised limit for External Debt
+5. Authorised limit for External Debt:

 The authorised limit is the affordable borrowing limit determined in compliance with the Local Government Act 2003.
 It is the maximum amount of debt that the PCC can legally owe.
 The authorised limit provides headroom over and above the operational boundary for unusual cash movements.

-The limits set are shown in the Table below:
+The limits are shown in table below:-